He loves me. He loves me not.

 4. Someone to Trust

-How to get an avoidant to chase you?
+Want to make an avoidant to chase you?
 Be such a good sport—reliable and real—, and he’ll be the one to search for you.

 Avoidants expect disappointments and fake promises.
-Shower him with authenticity, dependability, honesty—just like a good politician (minus the frills and fluff)—and he’ll be back for more.
+Shower him with authenticity, dependability, and honesty, so that he will trust you enough —just like a good politician (minus the frills and fluff)—and he’ll be back for more.

 5. Hold it Back